-An automated market maker (AMM) is the underlying protocol that powers all decentralized exchanges (DEXs).
-Simply put, they are autonomous trading mechanisms that eliminate the need for centralized exchanges and related market-making techniques.
-In this guide, we will explore how automated market makers work.
+An automated market maker (AMM) is the underlying protocol that powers all decentralized exchanges (DEXs), DEXs help users exchange cryptocurrencies by connecting users directly, without an intermediary.
+Simply put, automated market makers are autonomous trading mechanisms that eliminate the need for centralized exchanges and related market-making techniques.
+In this guide, we will explore how AMMs work.

 But first, let us take a look at what are market makers.

 A market maker facilitates the process required to provide liquidity for trading pairs on centralized exchanges.
 A centralized exchange oversees the operations of traders and provides an automated system that ensures trading orders are matched accordingly.
 In other words, when Trader A decides to buy 1 BTC at $34,000, the exchange ensures that it finds a Trader B that is willing to sell 1 BTC at Trader A’s preferred exchange rate.
 As such, the centralized exchange is more or less the middleman between Trader A and Trader B. Its job is to make the process as seamless as possible and match users’ buy and sell orders in record time.

 So, what happens if the exchange cannot find suitable matches for buy and sell orders instantaneously?

 In such a scenario, we say that the liquidity of the assets in question is low.